-- We simply don't have enough good knowledge to give patients and consumers the information they need to make well-informed buying decisions.
+- We really don't have enough good knowledge to give patients and consumers the information they need to make well-informed buying decisions.
 We're trying to help with that.
-Anyone can quickly and anonymously share their own "anecdote", in a simple, standardized, anonymous format HERE.
+Anyone can quickly and anonymously share their own "anecdote", in a simple, fast Survey.
 You will help create better, more useable knowledge in a fairly short amount of time.
 And we will of course publish the reports on this site for free.

 The cannabinoids found in The Amazing Flower are completely unique to cannabis, and are not found in other plants (that we have found so far).
 Terpenes, Terpenoids, and Flavonoids however, occur naturally in many other types of plants, and are commonly used in the cosmetics and food industries for their scents, flavors, and colors (Flavonoids).
-However, we have discovered three Flavonoids that are unique to cannabis and hemp.
+However, there are three Flavonoids that are unique to cannabis and hemp.

-Traditional labels of Indica, Sativa, or Hybrid have only small correlation with consistent active ingredient combinations.
-"Strain names" also do not correlate well to consistent active ingredient combinations, even with flower from the same grower (see a batch comparison further down on this page).
+Traditional labels of Indica, Sativa, or Hybrid don't ALWAYS correlate with consistent active ingredient combinations.
+"Strain names" also do not correlate well to consistent active ingredient combinations, even with flower from the same grower (see a batch comparison further down this page).